shootthesound/lora-the-explorer/README.md

 ## 💡 Use Cases

 ### Style LoRA Cleaning
-Use the LoRA Subtraction tab to remove face changes from style LoRAs:
+Use the LoRA Difference tab to remove face changes from style LoRAs:
 1. Load your style LoRA as "LoRA A"
 2. Load a character/face LoRA as "LoRA B"
 3. Set strength B to ~0.7 (85% of normal usage)